Key facts

 What types of freight does Saddle Creek Logistics move?

-Per Transport Topics Top 100 data, Saddle Creek's brokerage unit primarily handles dry van FTL and LTL freight.
-This aligns with its core CPG and retail distribution business.
-The company does not specialize in reefer, intermodal, flatbed, parcel, or expedited brokerage.
-Freight brokerage is most effective when paired with Saddle Creek's warehousing and fulfillment services.
+Per TT Top 100, the brokerage unit primarily handles dry van FTL and LTL, aligned with its CPG and retail distribution business.
+No reefer, intermodal, flatbed, parcel, or expedited.
+Most effective when paired with Saddle Creek's warehousing and fulfillment.

 How do Saddle Creek Logistics' rates compare to other freight brokers?

 Saddle Creek does not publicly disclose brokerage margin data.
-As a 3PL-integrated broker, pricing may be bundled with warehousing and fulfillment contracts rather than quoted as standalone transportation rates.
-Shippers evaluating Saddle Creek for brokerage alone should request a standalone freight quote and compare it against dedicated brokers using ShipperGuide's free instant rate comparison tool.
+As a 3PL-integrated broker, pricing may be bundled with warehousing and fulfillment rather than quoted standalone.
+Request a standalone freight quote and compare against dedicated brokers via ShipperGuide.